SACET

 1. Attain autonomy status and offer career-oriented programs for rural youth.

-2. Emerge as a globally recognized center of excellence in engineering, technology and management.
+2. Become a recognized center of excellence in engineering, technology and management.

-3. Collaborate with global universities for student/faculty exchange under sandwich programmes.
+3. Collaborate with global universities for exchange programs.

-4. Provide complete residential facilities for students and staff.
+4. Provide improved residential facilities for students and staff.

-5. Establish a fully air-conditioned digital auditorium (1000 seating capacity) for national/international conferences.
+5. Establish a digital auditorium (approx. 1000 seating) for national/international conferences.

 2.7 Code of Conduct

-• Using their knowledge and skill for the enhancement of human welfare.
+• Use knowledge and skill for enhancement of human welfare.

-• Being honest and impartial and serving with fidelity their clients and the public.
+• Be honest and impartial and serve with fidelity to clients and the public.

-• Striving to increase the competence and prestige of the engineering profession.
+• Strive to increase competence and prestige of the engineering profession.